 Poor posture can give you a host of problems.
 It gives you lower back pain, it will give you aches and pains in your neck, shoulders and can even give you headaches!

-Not only will people with poor posture feel better after learning how to fix posture, but they’ll save a ton of money on doctor visits!
+Which means after learning how to fix body posture issues people will save a colossal of money on doctor visits!
 Plus you can start standing like Superman 😉

 You’ll feel better, save money and will get more opportunities in life!
 Not just with women, but in general as per the halo effect: